 Jinicuil is also known as cajiniquil and cuajinicuil is native to Central and South America.
 The pods are about a foot long (30 cm).
 The white cotton like pulp surrounds the seed.
 The sweet tasting pulp is edible, the seed is not.
 For a larger image of jiniquil click here.

-Photos taken by Marc Wilkinson.
+All other photos are taken by Marc Wilkinson.
 I, the copyright holder, hereby publish these photos under the following license: Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0).